W. H. Jude: Compositions

 He was a keen writer of high-Victorian hymns, and his hymn tune "Galilee" was widely printed and applied to several texts, although notably "Jesus Calls Us" by Cecil Frances Alexander.
-In 1900, he published a collection of his own hymn tunes entitled Music and the Higher Life.
-Several of his hymn settings, such as "Onward, Christian Soldiers", "Eventide" and "Hark!
-The Herald Angels Sing" are better known in alternative settings.
+In 1900, Jude published a collection of his own hymn tunes entitled Music and the Higher Life.
+Several of his hymn settings – such as for "Onward, Christian Soldiers", "Eventide" and "Hark!
+The Herald Angels Sing" – are better known in alternative settings.